Healthy Homes Assessment Whakatu

 Insulation Whakatu

-Insulation for underfloor and ceilings is required for all rent houses since 1 July 2019.
-Property managers and landlords have to ensure that the insulation meets the new standard.
-In some instances, current ceiling insulation, or the insulation of the subfloor space might require to be topped up or replaced.
+Underfloor and ceiling insulation is required to all rental houses from 1 July 2019.
+Property managers and landlords are required to make sure that the insulation meets current standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-A well-insulated property will reduce the risk of condensation and lower the chance of mould and dampness as well as making an easier task to allow the home to hold the heat.
+A well-insulated property can help control condensation, and decrease the risk of dampness and mould, and it will make much easier to allow the home to retain the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation withstands heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 • Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3